sachinaneboinwad87-ship-it/day_1_python_basics/README.md

 - Dictionary
 - Boolean : 1> True & 2> False
 - Binary
-- We can not learn this in deep we just learn how declare data this is
+- We can not learn this in deep we just learn how declare data and how to check its type this is